Aplastic Anemia

 Diagnostic Tests

-1. Complete blood count (CBC) and peripheral smear: Normocytic (sometimes macrocytic) and normochromic anemia, very low reticulocyte counts (<10×109/L), leukopenia with neutropenia (usually <1.5×109/L) and a relative lymphocytosis, thrombocytopenia (<50×109/L).
+1. Complete blood count (CBC) and peripheral smear: Normocytic (sometimes macrocytic) and normochromic anemia, very low reticulocyte counts (<10×109/L), leukopenia with neutropenia (usually <1.5×109/L) and relative lymphocytosis, thrombocytopenia (<50×109/L).
 Comparison with previous laboratory results may indicate an acquired etiology.

 2. Exclude other causes: Measurements of vitamin B12, folate, copper (ceruloplasmin), and zinc to exclude nutritional deficiency; liver function tests to exclude hepatitis; hemolytic screen; viral serologies (see above).
-In specialized centers some other test could be performed: chromosomal studies, telomere length analysis, and specific enzyme levels (eg, pancreatic isoamylase) for inherited bone marrow failure syndromes such as Fanconi anemia, dyskeratosis congenita, and Shwachman-Diamond syndrome.
+In specialized centers some other tests could be performed: chromosomal studies, telomere length analysis, and specific enzyme levels (eg, pancreatic isoamylase) for inherited bone marrow failure syndromes such as Fanconi anemia, dyskeratosis congenita, and Schwachman-Diamond syndrome.
 Molecular mutational panels or next-generation sequencing, if available, can be helpful for confirmation or diagnosis of other rare inherited causes of AA.
 Exclude autoimmune diseases; test for antinuclear antibodies and double-stranded DNA (dsDNA) if a connective tissue disease is suspected.
 Imaging studies are used to assess for infections or lymphoproliferative diseases; chest radiography and abdominal ultrasonography may be helpful as a starting point.

 3. Bone marrow examination: Cell markers and flow cytometry to detect underlying high-grade malignancy (eg, acute leukemia), myelodysplasia, or large granular lymphocytes.
 PNH testing may be optimally done via flow cytometry for CD55/CD59 or fluorescein-labeled proaerolysin (FLAER) testing from peripheral blood.
 Aspirate usually reveals decreased numbers of hematopoietic cells (<30%), a ratio of fat cells to hematopoietic cells of >3, and no malignant cells.
 Trephine biopsy specimens reveal a few cellular fields in a generally hypocellular marrow.